 - Cumulative grade point average must be 2.0 or higher.

-The Integrative Studies requirements for the AA (not all applicable to Houghton in Buffalo):
+- The Integrative Studies requirements for the AA:

 Associate in Applied Science

 Each student should select one major area for specialized study by the time he/she earns 45 hours.
-Enrollment in other than registered or otherwise approved programs may jeopardize a student's eligibility for certain student aid awards.
 Houghton College grants degrees in the following areas: